The problem with problem solving

 While it may produce a solution ‘out there’ in the world, it tends to fail to inspire lasting generative change.

-The reality is, challenges like wellbeing and climate change are complex, interconnected and interdependent.
+The reality is, challenges like wellbeing, gender inequality and climate change are complex and interdependent.
 They are challenges that not only require solutions ‘out there’ in the world, but they also have an inner component — in shifting peoples underlying beliefs, attitudes and assumptions.

-Therefore, using a process that fails to inspire people to meaningful action is perhaps not the best way to approach social and environmental innovation.
+Therefore, using a process that narrows awareness and fails to inspire people to meaningful action is perhaps not the best way to approach social and environmental innovation.

 Future making is the practice of co-creating new potential.

-Instead of looking backwards at what’s wrong and needs solving — Future making is forward looking asking what could be right.
+Instead of only looking backwards at what’s wrong and needs solving — Future making is forward looking, and also asks what could be right.
 It’s a process for opening our possibilities up and catalysing potential in a way that pulls people forward.
 Future making asks: what are the unique seeds of potential that want to be actualised?
 How can we go beyond what ‘is’ — and become what ‘could be’?

 These emerging practices lead to radically different ways of approaching social and environmental innovation.
 It’s a powerful practice for mobilising creativity, imagination and commitment in the service of creating a better future.